semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 - `passed`: all the blocks in the pipeline ended successfully
 - `stopped`: the pipeline was stopped either by the user or by the system
-- `canceled`: the pipeline was canceled either by the user or by the system (the difference between `canceled` and `stopped` is if the result is `canceled` it means that pipeline was terminated before any block or job started to execute)
+- `canceled`: the pipeline was canceled either by the user or by the system (the difference between `canceled` and `stopped` is if the result is `canceled` it means that the pipeline was terminated before any block or job started to execute)
 - `failed`: the pipeline failed either due to a pipeline YAML syntax error or because at least one of the blocks of the pipeline failed due to a command not being successfully executed.

 The valid values for `result_reason` are: